tuan3w/obsidian-template/README.md

 - If you want to add content later,  just add a `todo` tag in the front matter.
 2. Review a topic/notes

 - Notes are organized by topics.
 Open search and search for tag you want to review.
-Press `Ctrl+Tab` to view random from search result.
+Press `Ctrl+Tab` to view a random note from your search result.
 - Every month, a monthly note is created under `notes/monthly` folder.
 You can review list of notes linked to it.
 - Any new note should add a `review` tag and remove it as soon as you think it's good enough.
 To visit a note that need to be reviewed, enter `Ctrl+R` or exec command `Spaced Repetition: Open a note for review`.

 3 Track your reading

 - I created two Kanban boards to track my regular reading and book reading.
 I think it really helps when you have multiple things in your reading list.
 Again, don't trust your memory.